knative/serving/docs/telemetry.md

 1. Open the [Kibana UI](http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana "http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana").

-1. Navigate to Management -> Index Patterns -> +Create Index Pattern
+1. Navigate to Management -> Index Patterns -> Create Index Pattern.

-1. Type `zipkin*` in the "Index pattern" text field
+1. Enter `zipkin*` in the "Index pattern" text field.

 1. Click **Create**.

-(This is a one time step and is needed only for fresh installations.)
+(This is a one-time step that's only needed for new installations.)

-Open Zipkin UI at this [link](http://localhost:8001/api/v1/namespaces/istio-system/services/zipkin:9411/proxy/zipkin/ "http://localhost:8001/api/v1/namespaces/istio-system/services/zipkin:9411/proxy/zipkin/").
+Open the Zipkin UI at this [link](http://localhost:8001/api/v1/namespaces/istio-system/services/zipkin:9411/proxy/zipkin/ "http://localhost:8001/api/v1/namespaces/istio-system/services/zipkin:9411/proxy/zipkin/").
 Click on "Find Traces" to see the latest traces.
-You can search for a trace ID or look at traces of a specific application within this UI.
+You can search for a trace ID or look at traces of a specific application.
 Click on a trace to see a detailed view of a specific call.

 To see a demo of distributed tracing, deploy the [Telemetry sample](../sample/telemetrysample/README.md), send some traffic to it, then explore the traces it generates from Zipkin UI.